ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 We propose a new syntax extension for "or-patterns".
-An or pattern is essentially a list of patterns, where patterns match exactly the same set of variables of same types [#]_.
+An or pattern is essentially a list of patterns, where patterns match exactly the same set of variables of same types (and same set of existentials and type coercions in GADTs) [#]_.
 The right hand side is shared by all of these patterns, and can refer to the variables matched by the patterns.

 Main advantages of this extension are: